 Two years ago, creating a single pharmaceutical marketing campaign required teams of copywriters, designers, and regulatory experts working for weeks.
-Today, that same campaign can be conceptualized, personalized, and deployed in hours.
+Today, that same campaign can be conceptualized, personalized, and deployed in hours with AI in pharmaceutical advertising workflows.

 The Compliance Wall

 The pharmaceutical industry's regulatory maze has traditionally made advertising slow and expensive.
 Every claim needs verification, every image requires approval, and every word must pass legal review.
-Here's where generative AI becomes a game-changer.
+Generative AI transforms this process fundamentally.

 AI marketing campaigns in pharma now use models trained on FDA guidelines and regulatory frameworks.
 Instead of starting from scratch, marketers input their drug's approved claims and target audience parameters.